The Glow Up After Coming Clean — Modern Paraphrase | nocap.bible

 So let every faithful person come to You in prayer while the door is open.
 When the floodwaters of life come crashing in, they won't reach the one who's with You.
 You are my hiding place.
 You protect me from trouble.
 You surround me with songs of deliverance.

-God isn't just a judge who forgives — He's a refuge who protects.
+God isn't just a who forgives — He's a who protects.
 After confession comes safety.
 After honesty comes shelter.
 David went from being crushed under guilt to being surrounded by rescue.
 That's the whole arc. 🫶

 Don't Be Stubborn About It 🐴

-Now God speaks — offering and guidance:
+Now God speaks — and guidance:

 "I will teach you and show you the way you should go.
 I will guide you with My eye on you.
 But don't be like a horse or a mule that doesn't understand — the kind that needs a bit and bridle to be controlled, or it won't come near you."

 Real talk: God is saying "I want to guide you gently, not force you."
 A horse needs to be physically restrained because it won't listen otherwise.
 God's asking us to not be that person.
-Don't make Him drag you to repentance — just come willingly.
+Don't make Him drag you to — just come willingly.
 That's over stubbornness. 🧠

 The Final Vibe Check 🎤

-David closes with the contrast and the celebration:
+closes with the contrast and the celebration: